ebullient/ttrpg-convert-cli/README.md

 ttrpg-convert  --index -s 'SterlingVermin' -o hb-compendium '/path/to/Benjamin Huffman; Pugilist.json'
 ```

-Note that you need to include both the path to the json file *and* the source name, which you can get from the "json" field, at the top of the file under "_meta" and "sources".
+Note that you need to include both the path to the json file *and* the source name, which you can get from the `json` field, at the top of the file under `_meta` and `sources`.
 The process is similar for other homebrew, including your own, so long as it is broadly compatible with the [5e-tools json spec](https://wiki.tercept.net/en/Homebrew/FromZeroToHero).
-If you use the CLI tool with a config, then you would (staying with our example from above) put 'SterlingVermin' in the "from" field of the config and add the path to the pugilist json file to your build command.
+If you use the CLI tool with a config, then you would (staying with our example from above) put `SterlingVermin` in the `from` field of the config and add the path to the pugilist json file to your build command.

 ## Using A Configuration File